Cedar Deck

 Posts Set into Concrete Footings (wooden forms removed)

 I added the remaining 2x8 joists and used scrap pieces of 2x8 as blocking to keep the joists from bowing.
-This wasn't a requirement, but it stiffened up the deck frame nicely and was a much better use of the material than sending it to a landfill.
+It wasn't a requirement, but it stiffened up the deck frame nicely and was a much better use of the material than sending it to a landfill.

 Cedar Decking Blocking